Unpacking the Investment Potential of Cummins Inc (CMI): A Deep

 - 5. Momentum rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability, growth, GF value, and momentum, and a decent rank in financial strength, GuruFocus assigned Cummins Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.
+With a high profitability rank and a slightly lower financial strength rank, GuruFocus assigned Cummins Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.

-Cummins Inc, with a market cap of $32.24 billion and sales of $32.19 billion, is the top manufacturer of diesel engines used in commercial trucks, off-highway equipment, and railroad locomotives, in addition to standby and prime power generators.
+With a market cap of $33.52 billion and sales of $32.19 billion, Cummins Inc is a leading manufacturer of diesel engines used in commercial trucks, off-highway equipment, and railroad locomotives, in addition to standby and prime power generators.
 The company also sells powertrain components, which include transmissions, turbochargers, aftertreatment systems, and fuel systems.
 Despite robust competition across all its segments and increasing government regulation of carbon emissions, Cummins has maintained its leadership position in the industry.
-The company's operating margin stands at 9.45, reflecting its profitability.

 According to the Financial Strength rating, Cummins Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
 The Interest Coverage ratio for Cummins Inc stands impressively at 9.11, underscoring its strong capability to cover its interest obligations.
 With a favorable Debt-to-Revenue ratio of 0.26, Cummins Inc's strategic handling of debt solidifies its financial health.